 Cal Newport’s second book, Digital Minimalism, is somewhat timely given the increasing concern about the role of technology in our lives.
 In it, he asks us to look critically at the technology we allow into our lives as individuals and consider whether it adds genuine value, or whether we use it as a crux to pass time which would be better spent doing something else.

-He goes on to set out the merits of of solitude – being alone with your thoughts without external interference.
-We’ve become accustomed to filling every spare minute with something: checking social media feeds, reading emails, listening to podcasts and audiobooks – we very rarely allow or brains the time to just think.
+He goes on to set out the merits of of solitude - being alone with your thoughts without external interference.
+We’ve become so accustomed to filling every spare minute with something: checking social media feeds, reading emails, listening to podcasts and audiobooks - we very rarely allow or brains the time to just think.
 This something that we don’t fully understand the long term effect of.

 He also makes a case for analogue activities.
 Humans are happier, he says, when they are creating something.
 We should prioritise demanding activities over passive consumption and cultivate high quality leisure activities - things that are meaningful and have defined outcomes.